 - As busy women and mums it is often too easy just to grab packed food at the supermarket.
 Instead take advantage of all of the delicious fruits and vegetables that are in season around you – make a trip to a local markets with the kids in tow.
 Trust me it can actually be easier and more fun than the weekly supermarket challenge.

 - Also try pairing foods together you would never think about.
-One of my favorites that always get the “Ohhh really??” from people when I tell them that is delicious is Avocado Chocolate Mousse.
+One of my favourites that always get the “Ohhh really??” from people when I tell them that is delicious is Avocado Chocolate Mousse.
 Its weird, but it works and its so delicious….and the kiddies love it.
 Just try branching out and see where it goes!
 Your body will thank you.

 Tip 9 ) Don’t drink away your calories.

 - This means put down the 500-calorie fruit juice and swap it for water.

 - Calories from alcohol and diet soft drinks are ’empty calories’ – they have no nutritional value.